Action Battle System

 while their effect stays automatic by default.

-the same executor, so onUse receives the same context in both cases.
+receives the same context in every case.

 onUse, action-battle applies the standard RPGJS skill effect: